Ritesh17rb/Ritesh17rb/README.md

 💡 Passionate about **Software Development**, **AI-driven Engineering**, and **Scalable Full-Stack Systems**.
 🚀 I love solving real-world problems through clean, efficient, and impactful code.
 🌱 Currently exploring **Generative AI**, **System Design**, and **Cloud-based Architecture**.
-⚡ Fun Fact: I am Scared to go to ART Musuems , what if they keep me .
+⚡ Fun Fact: *I am scared to go to art museums — what if they keep me there?* 🎨

 ---